 Short, repetitive progression.
 It builds up then resolves to the first chord every time.

 This progression, it’s magic from start to finish, beginning with the iv7 chord and continuing into the VI-i7 transition.

 Porter Robinson and Madeon – Shelter

-This progressio shows how well you can use a sevenths and sus chords.
+This progression shows how well you can use sevenths and sus chords.
 They made this song so beautiful.

 Skrillex – Summit

 Again, we have a succession of chords that are made sweet by the overlying melody.
 Use this progression only when you’re sure your melody pops.